 - Add sweetened condensed milk to the serving glass you will be brewing coffee into.
 Place the chamber and spanner over the glass.
 Place the filter press on top of the coffee inside the chamber and press gently.

-- Add 1 tablespoon of hot water to the chamber and wait for about 10-20 seconds to let the coffee swell and settle.
+- Add 1 tablespoon of hot water to the chamber and wait for about 20-30 seconds to let the coffee bloom and settle.

 - Add the remaining hot water and cover the chamber with the filter cap.
 Wait for the coffee liquid to drip into the serving glass through the holes at the bottom of the filter chamber and cup spanner.

 - It is best to control the amount of coffee and dripping speed so that the brewing process lasts for about 4 minutes.
 You can adjust the speed by pressing the filter press.
 Once the filter chamber is empty, place the cap upside down, remove the filter from the glass and place on the cap.

 - Use a spoon to stir to dissolve sweetened condensed milk with the coffee.
 Serve immediately.